Abdallah-El-Sakka/Kotlin-Dice-Game/README.md

-# This is a simple dice game using kotlin oop
+# A simple dice game using kotlin oop